 Yes.
-All employers covered by the paid sick leave and expanded family and medical leave provisions of the FFCRA (i.e., certain public sector employers and private sector employers with fewer than 500 employees) are required to post this notice.
+All employers covered by the FFCRA's paid sick leave and expanded family and medical leave provisions (that is, certain public sector employers and private sector employers with fewer than 500 employees) are required to post this notice.

 8. How do I know if I have the most up-to-date notice?
 Will there be updates to this notice in the future?